EUFAR/egads-gui/doc/source/description.rst

 The data display window
 ^^^^^^^^^^^^^^^^^^^^^^^

-Accessible by clicking on the icon |display data|, the user has to select first a variable from the ``Variables`` tab of the main window.
+Accessible by clicking on the icon |display|, the user has to select first a variable from the ``Variables`` tab of the main window.

-.. |display data| image:: images/icons/data_icon.png
-   :width: 130px
-   :height: 130px
-   :scale: 12 %

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_011.png
    :width: 652px